truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOClustersSCALE/InstallMinIOS3.md

 ### Storage Settings

 Minio storage settings include the option to add mount paths and storage volumes to use inside the container (pod).
+There are three storage volumes, data, postgres data, and postgres backup.
+The data volume is the only required storage volume.

 Accept the default /export value in **Mount Path**.
 Click **Add** to the right of **Extra Host Path Volumes** to add a data volume for the dataset and directory you created above.
 Enter the **/data** directory in **Mount Path in Pod** and the dataset you created in the [First Steps](#first-steps) section above in **Host Path**.